 Concepts for the future of scholarly publishing extend beyond collaborative writing [69,70].
 Bookdown [71] and Pandoc Scholar [12] both extend traditional Markdown to better support publishing.
-Examples of continuous integration to automate manuscript generation include gh-publisher and Continuous Publishing [72], which was used to produce the book Opening Science [7311].
-Distill journal articles [74], Idyll [75], and Stencila [7677] support manuscripts with interactive graphics and close integration with the underlying code.
+Examples of continuous integration to automate manuscript generation include gh-publisher and Continuous Publishing [72], which was used to produce the book Opening Science [73].
+Binder [11], Distill journal articles [74], Idyll [75], and Stencila [76,77] support manuscripts with interactive graphics and close integration with the underlying code.
 As an open source project, Manubot can be extended to adopt best practices from these other emerging platforms.

 Several other open science efforts are GitHub-based like our collaborative writing process.
-ReScience [78Open Journals], the Journal of Open Source Software[49], and some other rely on GitHub for peer review and hosting.
+ReScience [78] as well as titles from Open Journals, such as the Journal of Open Source Software[49], rely on GitHub for peer review and hosting.
 Distill uses GitHub for transparent peer review and post-publication peer review [79].
 GitHub is increasingly used for resource curation [80], and collaborative scholarly reviews combine literature curation with discussion and interpretation.

 Limitations

 There are potential limitations of our GitHub-based approach.
-Because our review manuscript pertained to a computational topic, most of the authors had computational backgrounds, including previous experience with version control workflows and GitHub.
+Because the Deep Review pertained to a computational topic, most of the authors had computational backgrounds, including previous experience with version control workflows and GitHub.
 In other disciplines, collaborative writing via GitHub and Manubot could present a steeper barrier to entry and deter participants.
 In addition, Git carefully tracks all revisions to the manuscript text but not the surrounding conversations that take place through GitHub issues and pull requests.
 These discussions must be archived to ensure that important decisions about the manuscript are preserved and authors receive credit for intellectual contributions that are not directly reflected in the manuscript’s text.
 GitHub supports programmatic access to issues, pull requests, and reviews so tracking these conversations is feasible in the future.

 In the Deep Review, we established contributor guidelines that discussed norms in the areas of text contribution, peer review, and authorship, which we identified in advance as potential areas of disagreement.
-Our contributor guidelines required verifiable participation: either directly attributable changes to the text or participation in the discussion on GitHub.
+Our contributor guidelines required verifiable participation for authorship: either directly attributable changes to the text or participation in the discussion on GitHub.
 These guidelines did not discuss broader community norms that may have improved inclusiveness.
 It is also important to consider how the move to an open contribution model affects under-represented minority members of the scientific community [19].
 Recent work has identified clear social norms and processes as helpful to maintaining a collaborative culture [81].
-Conferences and open source projects have used codes of conduct to establish these normsContributor Covenant [82,].
+Conferences and open source projects have used codes of conduct to establish these norms (e.g. Contributor Covenant) [82].
 We would encourage the maintainers of similar projects to consider broader codes of conduct for project participants that build on social as well as academic norms.

 Manubot in the context of open science

 Science is undergoing a transition towards openness.
 The internet provides a global information commons, where scholarship can be publicly shared at a minimal cost.
-For example, open access publishing provides an economic model that encourages maximal dissemination and reuse of scholarly articles [18,8384].
+For example, open access publishing provides an economic model that encourages maximal dissemination and reuse of scholarly articles [18,83,84].
 More broadly, open licensing solves legal barriers to content reuse, enabling any type of scholarly output to become part of the commons [85,86].
-The opportunity to reuse data and code for new investigations, as well as a push for increased reproducibility, has begot a movement to make all research outputs public, unless there are bonafide privacy or security concerns [87,88,89].
+The opportunity to reuse data and code for new investigations, as well as a push for increased reproducibility, has begot a movement to make all research outputs public, unless there are bona fide privacy or security concerns [87,88,89].
 New tools and services make it increasingly feasible to publicly share the unabridged methods of a study, especially for computational research, which consists solely of software and data.